 - Burp running on any computer on your local network

 Here is how it works

 Step 1.
 Configure the laptop as a Wireless Router

 Hook the laptop up to the local network using the Ethernet adapter and make sure you can browse the Internet (using the Ethernet adapter).

-Configure using Network Manager a new wireless network in infrastructure mode
+Follow these steps to configure using Network Manager a new wireless network in infrastructure mode;

 Edit the file